yeoman/yeoman/contributing.md

 * Included as much information about the bug as possible, including any output you've received, what OS and version you're on, etc.
 * Shared the output from running the following command in your project root as this can also help track down the issue.

-Unix: `yo --version && echo $PATH $NODE_PATH && node -e 'console.log(process.platform, process.versions)' && cat Gruntfile.js`
+Unix: `yo --version && echo $PATH $NODE_PATH && node -e 'console.log(process.platform, process.versions)'`

-Windows: `yo --version && echo %PATH% %NODE_PATH% && node -e "console.log(process.platform, process.versions)" && type Gruntfile.js`
+Windows: `yo --version && echo %PATH% %NODE_PATH% && node -e "console.log(process.platform, process.versions)"`

 [Submit your issue](https://github.com/yeoman/yeoman/issues/new)